 Since you want your sale to give other garage and yard sales in the area a run for their money, take the time to set up carefully.
-Arrange like items together and display them on tables so people don’t have to bend or stoop to see what you’re selling.
+Arrange items together and display them on tables, so people don’t have to bend or stoop to see what you’re selling.
 If you don’t have access to folding tables, consider renting a few from a local party supply store.

 Price Fairly and Have Cash On Hand

 The key to selling your items is to offer them at a fair price.
 Remember, you won’t get full-price for anything you’re selling, even if it hasn’t been used since you bought it.
 Instead, ask for 50 percent of the original price on items in new or like-new condition, 30 percent on used items, and 10 percent on heavily used items.
 Be prepared for people to haggle you down on prices.
 It’s just a part of the game.
-Since people will be paying in cash, make sure you have a lot of small bills on hand for change.
+Since people will be paying in cash, make sure you have many small bills on hand for a change.
 This will help keep the sale moving along smoothly.

 After your sale, let the experienced movers at Eden’s Moving and Storage Services help you pack and transport your belongings to your new home.
 Schedule an estimate today and see the difference that care and dedication can simplify your upcoming move.